Home Skip to the content.

 Algorithm

-Every iteration of the Bayes filter has two steps, the algorithm I will be using is shown below.
+Every iteration of the Bayes filter has two steps, and the algorithm I used is shown below.

 Grid Localization

-Each grid cell measures 0.3048 meters along the x and y axes, and 20 degrees along the theta axis.
+Each grid cell measures 0.3048 m along the x and y axes, and 20° along the θ axis.
 The grid is composed of (12, 9, 18) cells along these respective axes.
 Every cell holds the probability of the robot being located at that particular cell.
 The collective set of these probabilities, which sum to 1, represents the robot’s belief about its location.
 The cell(s) with the highest probability indicate the robot’s most likely position.
 Tracking the highest probability cells over time outlines the trajectory of the robot.

 Compute Control

 To determine the probability of the robot’s new pose, it is necessary to compare the robot’s actual movement against the input.
 This involves calculating the first rotation, translation, and second rotation by comparing the current pose to the previous one.
-This resulted in the code below and returns an array containing the control values:
+This resulted in the code below, which returns an array containing the control values:

 Odometry Motion

-After determining the robot’s actual movement, the likelihood of this movement was calculates using a Gaussian distribution.
-See the following implementation:
+After determining the robot’s actual movement, the likelihood of this movement was calculated using a Gaussian distribution.

 Sensor Model